glenn-irs/jekyll-base/_posts/2017-4-22-mmde-typora-test-doc.md

 ## Markdown Headspace
 It's weird that all the big php CMS' don't (natively) support Markdown: WordPress, Joomla, Drupal - *no gots!*

 Ghost is (awesome) native Markdown.
-But Ghost is nodeJS, so the PHP CMS' / PHP MySQL engines, hating on MD streak is unbroken.
+But Ghost is nodeJS, so the PHP CMS' / PHP MySQL engines, hating-on-MD streak is unbroken.

 By contrast, the Static / Flat web world seems to live on Markdown.
 Jekyll which powers this GitHub site, and a couple dozen others all seem to be native Markdown.